 We recently featured some lovely vintage tea towels that we’d bought at auction.
 We’ve just acquired another one that we thought we’d share with you lovers of design from this era.
 This one dates from the late 60s/early 70s and features imperial & metric measurements.

 Here it is in its spectacular entirety!
 It might only be a humble tea towel, but it’s really a period artwork.
 Fabulous design & wonderful colours.
-We think they’re great value – you can pick up unused examples like this one for about £20 – less if your lucky.
+We think they’re great value – you can pick up unused examples like this one for about £20 – less if you’re lucky.
 Nicely framed for another £30 or so – and you’ve got a vintage, original and distinctive wall decoration for £50.
 Your piece of art might even be unique – most tea towels were actually used and thrown away when they became tatty.
 You might have the only one left!!

 This one has gone into our own growing collection of textiles – now that would be a major framing bill!
-This one’s heading to the top of the pile though, as we really fancy it in our orange kitchen!
+This one’s heading to the top of the pile, though, as we really fancy it in our orange kitchen!

 We bought a box of mixed textiles at auction last week which included some lovely vintage tea towels.
 Great looking – and full of useful facts & figures too!
 Here are a few of our favourites.